Learn More About Bed Bugs

 It really is so uncool to have bed bugs.
 You cannot hide it; people can tell if you have bed bugs in your bed.
 Aside from the fact that you will be scratching all over, you will develop red, itchy bumps on your skin.
 These will appear on your arms or shoulders.
 The bites are so conspicuous because the bed bugs bite in straight rows.
-It just feels so embarrassing to have bed bugs on the bed, and some people will take that as a reflection of how you take care of your hygiene; so if you have them, you are probably living in a not so sanitary condition.
+It just feels so embarrassing to have a bed bug problem, and some people will take that as a reflection of how you take care of your hygiene; so if you have them, you are probably living in a not-so-sanitary condition.

 Bed bugs are tiny insects that are commonly found on your bed.
 They are oval in shape and are the size of an apple seed.
 They are considered parasites because they live on the blood of humans and animals.
 However, their tiny bodies swell and turn red after feeding.